 How to Form Successful CPA - Financial Advisor Alliance

 - A professional referral network extends beyond any one professional.
-The experience of top advisors shows that the total of 4-5 professional referral resources is optimal.
+The experience of top advisors shows that the total of four to five professional referral resources is optimal.
 Your network can include CPAs, attorneys, and other professionals.

 - Consider compensation arrangements.
-Some states allow accountants to make referrals in exchange for compensation, others do not.
-The states that do permit a fee or commission sharing arrangement can have complex and specific rules that govern the relationships.
+Some states allow accountants to get compensated for referrals, others do not.
+The states that do permit fee or commission-sharing arrangements can have complex and specific rules that govern referral relationships and disclosures.
 Be sure that you understand the legal and regulatory framework before moving ahead.

 - Make it your goal to add value to your CPA advocates with every interaction.
 Continuing education sessions are a great formal way to do so.
 Share resources that will educate them on wealth management and investments as they relate to taxes.

-- Train them to express your value, and identify ideal-fit prospects for you.
+- Train them to express your value and identify ideal-fit prospects for you.
 That may include their obstacles or challenges, demographics, industry, or psychographics.
-As you become more clear and precise in describing your ideal clients, your odds of getting an appropriate referral improve.
+As you become more clear and precise in describing your ideal clients, your odds of getting an appropriate referral will improve.

 - Be patient.
-It can take time to build up the relationship and the trust for the CPA to become comfortable with sharing their clients.
+It can take time to build up the relationship and the trust before the CPA is comfortable enough to recommend your services to their clients.
 Hard-selling and pressure tactics are likely to backfire.
 Focus on speaking the accountant’s language, demonstrating how you can add value to his or her clients, and becoming a reliable resource.